 The new facility at Weymouth Sea Life Park has already hatched and reared six flamboyant cuttlefish.

-The tiny Australian cephalopods – relatives of octopus and squid – can put on an amazing lightshow, flashing through an astonishing range of colours with the aid of millions of tiny ink-sacs in their skin.
+The tiny Australian cephalopods – relatives of octopus and squid – can put on an amazing lightshow, flashing through an astonishing range of colours with the aid of millions of tiny ink-sacs in

 Chris Brown, Weymouth Sea Life marine expert, said: “They use their colour-changing abilities to communicate with each other and also to provide camouflage in tropical reefs.